-In this post I want to focus on one of the most significant aspects of waiting – hidden-ness.
+We think that one of the most significant aspects of waiting is 'hidden-ness'.
 The link to the garden is the seed which is planted out of sight and in its infancy at least grows in the secret place.

 So what is the principle of hidden-ness?
 Put simply it suggests: